 Once you’ve made a change to the setting, make sure you apply it.
 In some instances, the router might restart.
 Even if yours doesn’t, it’s a good idea to manually repower it, then check again to make sure the new settings are correctly set.
 Now, your QoS is in effect.

-Extra: Steps to set up an Asus router for voice and video communications
+Extra: Steps to optimize Asus’s QoS for voice and video communications

 If you happen to have an Asus router, the following are specific steps on how to customize its QoS for voice and video conferencing.
 While they are not the same as how you’ll find in a router from another vendor, they will give you some ideas.

-Update: In late March, Asus released a firmware update — for most, if not all, of its routers — that adds additional categories to the Adaptive QoS feature.
-One of these is Video Conferencing (or Work-From-Home) which prioritizes the Internet for real-time video communication apps, including Microsoft Teams, ZOOM, Skype, Google Hangouts, and BlueJeans.
+Update: In late March 2020, Asus released a firmware update — for most, if not all, of its routers — that adds additional categories to the Adaptive QoS feature.
+One of these is Video Conferencing (or Work-From-Home), which prioritizes the Internet for real-time video communication apps, including Microsoft Teams, ZOOM, Skype, Google Hangouts, and BlueJeans.

 1. Log in to your router’s web interface.